Why Do I Have Menstrual Cramps Between Periods?

 For other women, they are very like the cramps that happen when their period arrives.
 Implantation bleeding sometimes occurs, but the spotting doesn't happen for all women.
 If your cramping was due to implantation, you would find out by taking a pregnancy test in about two weeks.
 If you get a positive pregnancy test result, be sure to schedule a visit to your doctor to start your pregnancy care.

 Endometriosis is a reproductive disease.
 The uterine lining grows and regenerates outside the uterus.
 The rogue lining can grow on the ovaries, fallopian tubes, uterus, colon, abdomen, or bladder.
 Despite being located outside the uterus, the lining bleeds and regenerates itself as it usually would.
 This may cause other complications like cysts, scarring, and infertility.
 Some of the symptoms can include:

 Urinary Tract Infections

 Adhesions are scar tissue that forms between organs and tissues that should not be connected.
 When the adhesions pull organs in a fashion that's not typical, pain and cramping can be the result.
 The scar tissue/adhesions can be a result of previous surgery or an infection.
 Surgery is the only way to help relieve the pain and cramping that adhesions can cause.
-Know that the surgery can also increase the risk of more adhesions.
+Know that the operation can also increase the risk of more adhesions.

 Cramping at times when you do not have your period can be normal or sign that something isn't right.
 The cramps may be nothing, as with Mittelschmerz.
-Or it could be something more serious like endometriosis.
+Or it could be something more severe like endometriosis.